Pokey8680/Lionfish/README.md

 It's useful in some cases.
 For example, AndyYan's LineageOS GSI, which doesn't come with PHH's OTA updater UI, but you might still want to use his GSI without the hassle of using fastbootd every time you want to update it.
 This tool makes that easier, you don't have to use fastbootd.

 # ⚠️ Warnings
+- The OTA mechanism may conflict with Magisk.

 - Using this tool in DSU mode is not advised, you are exploring in uncharted territory.
 This tool was never designed to work in DSU mode, you're on your own.

 # 💿 Module Installation